carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

     - Common Ports: Linux (port 22) and Microsoft - RDP (port 3389)
   - All outbound traffic is allowed.
     - Common Ports: HTTP (80) and HTTPS (443)
-- Cardinality Security Group _-_ EC2 Instance
+- Cardinality: N Security Group <-> N EC2 Instance
   - You can have any number of EC2 instances within a security group.
   - You can have multiple Security Groups attached/assigned to EC2 instances.
 - Security Groups vs ACL